Jane's F-15: Reception

 The game received favorable reviews.
 Next Generation described the game for having fast-paced and hot-and-heavy air combat and challenging AI.

-The game sold 126,461 copies in the U.S. and earned $5 million by October 1999.

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Simulation Game of the Year" award, which ultimately went to Microsoft Flight Simulator 98.
+The game sold 126,461 units in the U.S. and earned $5 million by October 1999.Jane's F-15 was a finalist for the Academy of Interactive Arts & Sciences' inaugural "PC Simulation Game of the Year" award, which ultimately went to Microsoft Flight Simulator 98.
 The game was also a finalist for Computer Gaming World's 1998 "Best Simulation" award, CNET Gamecenter's 1998 Best Combat Flight Sim award, and IGN's "Best Simulation of the Year" award, all of which ultimately went to European Air War.
 It was also a runner-up for Computer Games Strategy Plus' "Simulation Game of the Year" award, losing again to European Air War.
 The staff called the former "extremely impressive".
 PC Gamer US also nominated the game as the best simulation of 1998, but it lost to Falcon 4.0.